Gemini 11: Flight

 The direct-ascent rendezvous and docking with the Agena vehicle was achieved approximately 94 minutes after lift-off, depending on the on-board computer and radar equipment with only minimal assistance from ground support.

-Gemini 11 used the rocket on its Agena target vehicle to raise its apogee to 853 mi, the highest Earth orbit ever reached by a crewed spacecraft.
+Gemini 11 used the rocket on its Agena target vehicle to raise its apogee to 853 mi, the highest Earth orbit ever reached by a crewed spacecraft at the time.
 The perigee was 179 mi, and maximum velocity (at perigee) was 17967 mph.
-The apogee record stands as of October 2022, even though men have achieved greater distances from Earth by flying to the Moon in the Apollo program.
+The apogee record stood until the Polaris Dawn in 2024; men have achieved greater distances from Earth by flying to the Moon in the Apollo program.
 The maximum operational altitude of the Space Shuttle was much lower, at 386 mi for the STS-31 flight in 1990.
 The September 2021 SpaceX flight of Inspiration4, while having an apogee higher than most Space Shuttle flights, only reached 585 km.

 The crew docked and undocked four times and still had sufficient Gemini maneuvering fuel for an unplanned fifth rendezvous.
 They did not remain in the high orbit, but changed it back to a near-circular one at 184 mi.

 Gordon's first EVA, planned to last for two hours, involved fastening a 100 ft tether, stored in the Agena's docking collar, to the Gemini's docking bar for the passive stabilization experiment.
-Gordon achieved this, but as with previous Gemini EVAs, trying to do work for an extended period proved more fatiguing than in ground simulation, and the EVA had to be terminated after only half an hour.
+Gordon achieved this, but as with previous Gemini EVAs, trying to work for an extended period proved more fatiguing than in ground simulation, and the EVA had to be terminated after only half an hour.

-The passive stabilization experiment proved to be a bit troublesome.
+The passive stabilization experiment proved to be troublesome.
 Conrad and Gordon separated the craft in a nose-down (i.e., Agena-down) position, but found that the tether would not be kept taut simply by the Earth's gravity gradient, as expected.
-However, they were able to generate a small amount of artificial gravity, about 0.00015 g, by firing their side thrusters to slowly rotate the combined craft like a slow-motion pair of bolas.
+They were able to generate a small amount of artificial gravity, about 0.00015 g, by firing their side thrusters to slowly rotate the combined craft like a slow-motion pair of bolas.

 Gordon successfully performed a second EVA standing up with his head and shoulders out of the hatch to photograph the Earth, clouds, and stars.
 This was not tiring and lasted more than two hours.